Originally featured on BroadcastEngineering.com

-On April 5, NHK and the National Association of Commercial Broadcasters in Japan began airing their programs with a special broadcast flag that allows only a single copy of the program to be made.
-Because programs that have been copied once cannot be duplicated or edited digitally, editing the programs via a PC has become impossible.
+On April 5, NHK and the National Association of Commercial Broadcasters in Japan began airing their programs with a special “broadcast flag” that allows only a single copy of the program to be made.
+Because programs that have been copied once cannot be duplicated or edited digitally, editing the programs via a personal computer has become impossible.

 In addition, the broadcasters' move has made it necessary for viewers to insert a special user identification card, known as a B-CAS card, into their digital TV sets to watch programs.